mattermost/mattermost-developer-documentation/site/content/contribute/server/cli-commands.md

 ---
-title: "CLI Commands"
+title: "CLI commands"
-heading: "CLI Commands and mmctl"
+heading: "CLI commands and mmctl"
-description: "Mattermost provides a CLI tool (mmctl) to to enable access to Mattermost server from the command line."
+description: "Mattermost provides a CLI tool (mmctl) to to enable access to Mattermost Server from the command line."
 date: 2022-03-15T18:40:32-04:00
 weight: 5
 ---